adiiityaaa/CS-XI/README.md

 # CS-XI
 A repository containing C++ codes for Computer Science of Class 11.
 It covers codes from basic HelloWorld to Arrays.
+It is continued in [CS-XII](https://github.com/adiiityaaa/CS-XII).

 # Languages Used
 This repository is based on C++ only and is a basic level repository.